TheIIIrd/dotfiles-opensuse-workstation/README.md

 # OPENSUSE-CUSTOM-SETUP
-One more way to customize opensuse...
+One more way to customize opensuse.

 # Working with software